Jamaican Poetry, contributed by Tracie Blake

 Rastafarian religious beliefs are used a lot in dub poetry.
 Dub Poetry is mainly done through oral performances but has found itself in written forms over the years.

-Other Dub Poets include Yasus Afari, Malachi, Prince Far I, Michael Smith, Jean “Binta” Breeze, Levi "Tafari", Delroy and the most recent sensation, 'DYCR' Chandler.
+Other Dub Poets include Yasus Afari (Above), Malachi, Prince Far I, Michael Smith, Jean “Binta” Breeze, Levi "Tafari", Delroy and the most recent sensation, 'DYCR' Chandler.

 Didn't find exactly what you were looking for?